w3c/authentic-web-workshop/AuthenticWebQ.md

 10. Outline the risks of using this tooling.
 Are there potential unintended consequences, such as enabling censorship or increasing bias?
 What can be done to mitigate these risks?

-11. What do you hope for from this W3C in this effort?
+11. What do you hope for from W3C in this effort?